RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Quit EmulationStation**

 If the option _When to save game metadata_ has been set to _On exit_, the gamelist.xml files will be updated at this point.
-This of course also applies if the Quit menu is disabled and replaced by the _Quit EmulationStation_ entry.
+This applies also if the Quit menu is disabled and replaced by the _Quit EmulationStation_ entry.

 **Reboot system** _(Unix and Windows only)_